thomasteplick/LMSpredictorALE/README.md

 # LMSpredictorALE
-Least Mean Square (LMS) Adaptive Line Enhancer (ALE) predictor This program is an HTTP web application written in Go that uses the html/template package to generate dynamic HTML.
-The server is listening at http://127.0.0.0:8080/lmspredictorale.
+Least Mean Square (LMS) Adaptive Line Enhancer (ALE) predictor for filtering noisy, low SNR sinusoids This program is an HTTP web application written in Go that uses the html/template package to generate dynamic HTML.
+Issue "go build predict.go" or issue "go run predict.go" to start the server.
+In a web browser enter http://127.0.0.1:8080/lmspredictale in the address bar.
+This program will generate an adaptive FIR filter using the LMS algorithm.
+It is used to filter a noisy signal with a low signal-to-noise ratio (SNR).
+The signal is a sine wave in white noise with a supplied SNR.
+Various parameters are specified.
+The user can display the impulse and frequency response of the adaptive filter.
+The user can choose to display the filtered noisy sequence as well as the unfiltered sequence.